jvf/connscale/README.md

 Increase the size of the accept queue with the `{backlog, N}` option to `gen_tcp:listen/2`.

+Testing: Setting

+tcp_max_syn_backlog: was 512

+tcp_abort_on_overflow: was 0

+bmon

+nload

+echo 2048 | sudo tee /proc/sys/net/ipv4/tcp_max_syn_backlog

+When increasing the backlog, it is also useful/necessary to increase the number of acceptors, so that the accept gets consumed fast enough.

+The `close` error only occurs in the call to `gen_tcp:recv/3`, not `gen_tcp:send/2`.
+To determine if this is due to timing issues or due to some special semantics I introduced a delay of 240 seconds (the delay through `ACK-SYN` retries can be up to 180 seconds with default value of 5 retries) between the `gen_tcp:connect/3` and the calls to `gen_tcp:send/2`.
+Still, the calls to `gen_tcp:send/2` all succeed, which indicates `gen_tcp:send/2` does not recognize that the connection was closed by the server.

+However, only calling `gen_tcp:recv/3` (without a prior `gen_tcp:send/2`) does not see any closed connection either.
+Tested by `gen_tcp:recv/3` with a timeout of 240 seconds.
+Why do I not receive a `RST` package here?!

+#### tcp_synack_retries

+The tcp_synack_retries setting tells the kernel how many times to retransmit the SYN,ACK reply to an SYN request.
+In other words, this tells the system how many times to try to establish a passive TCP connection that was started by another host.

+This variable takes an integer value, but should under no circumstances be larger than 255 for the same reasons as for the tcp_syn_retries variable.
+Each retransmission will take aproximately 30-40 seconds.
+The default value of the tcp_synack_retries variable is 5, and hence the default timeout of passive TCP connections is aproximately 180 seconds.

 ## Test on two 2 GB RAM Digital Ocean instances